ticky/chrome-installer/readme.md

 ## Legal

-Copyright © 2013 Geoff Stokes.
+Copyright © 2013 Jessica Stokes.
 Please see `license.txt`.

 This project is not affiliated with Google or Chrome in any way.
 No portions of Chrome are distributed as part of this project.